Looking for the tutorial that actually works? Here’s the one!

 composer create-project laravel/lumen --prefer-dist

-To add Lumen site, just edit Homestead.yaml (homestead edit) and add new site into -sites: section of this configuration file.
+To add the Lumen site, just edit Homestead.yaml (homestead edit) and add new site into -sites: section of this configuration file.

 Once you have this, you need to add lumen.app to you /etc/hosts: